Honki Magic

 "Honki Magic" (本気Magic) is the sixth Japanese single released by Korean boy group The Boss.
-It was scheduled to be released on August 1, 2012 on their Japanese label Sony Music Entertainment.
+It was scheduled to be released on August 1, 2012, on their Japanese label Sony Music Entertainment.
 The single's B-side song "Ikenai 1・2・3" was already revealed to be featured in the upcoming movie Ai Ore!, which features member Karam.

 Single information

-The title track, "Honki Magic", was produced by Japanese group Orange Range's Naoto, and penned by his bandmate Hiroki.
+The title track, "Honki Magic", was produced by Japanese group Orange Range's Naoto and penned by his bandmate Hiroki.

 The single is set to include its title track "Honki Magic", as well as b-sides "Ikenai 1・2・3" and "Pretty Smile".
 Along with these three new songs comes an instrumental of the single's title track.
-It will released in three different versions, including a regular edition, limited edition A and limited edition B. Limited edition A includes a CD, a DVD and a booklet.
+It will be released in three different versions, including a regular edition, limited edition A and limited edition B. Limited edition A includes a CD, a DVD and a booklet.
 Limited edition B includes a CD and a DVD.
 First press regular edition comes with a trading card randomly selected from six kinds and an event ticket (valid only in Japan).